Caliciaceae: Genera

-As of June 2024, Species Fungorum accepts 36 genera, 589 species, 2 subspecies, and 11 forms in the family Caliciaceae.
+As of June 2024, Species Fungorum accepts 39 genera and 669 species in the family Caliciaceae.
 This is a list of the genera in the Caliciaceae, based on a 2020 review and summary of fungal classification by Wijayawardene and colleagues.
 Following the genus name is the taxonomic authority (those who first circumscribed the genus; standardized author abbreviations are used), year of publication, and the number of species: